621 Woodland Square Loop (UTC)

 Improved Energy Performance

 The new building emphasizes occupant comfort with ample daylighting, natural materials, a generous lobby and a large landscaped terrace.
-In addition, improved energy performance through an efficient envelope and a solar PV array as well as a new storm water management system demonstrate practical sustainable design solutions.
+Improved energy performance was achieved through an efficient envelope and a solar PV array as well as a new storm water management system, all working to demonstrate practical sustainable design solutions.

 Embracing a Master Plan